openPupil/Open-PupilEXT/Misc/Remote_control_commands.md

 `M <message>` - Send textual message, to be saved along with the image recording as timestamped annotation, just like trial numbering increment triggers.

 `A1 <camera>` - Open a single camera.
 Friendly name of the device should be provided.
-A friendly name means the name that is displayed to you in Pylon Viewer of your Basler camera, e.g. "Basler a2A1920-160umBAS (12345678)" where the number in parentheses is the serial number of your camera device.
+A friendly name means the name that is displayed to you in Pylon Viewer of your Basler camera, e.g. `Basler a2A1920-160umBAS (12345678)` where the number in parentheses is the serial number of your camera device.

 `A2 <camera>;<camera>` - Open a stereo camera.
-Friendly names of the devices should be provided, separated by either "," or "|" or ";" characters.
+Friendly names of the devices should be provided, separated by either `,` or `|` or `;` characters.

-`AW <camera>` - Open a single OpenCV camera device ("webcam").
-Device ID should be provided, which is an integer, enumerating devices starting from 0.
+`AW <deviceID>` - Open a single OpenCV camera device ("webcam").
+Device ID should be provided, which is an integer, enumerating devices starting from `0`.

 `AT` - Start pupil tracking.
 A camera needs to be opened beforehand.